awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 + Maximum value length – 256 Unicode characters in UTF\-8
 + If your tagging schema is used across multiple AWS services and resources, remember that other services may have restrictions on allowed characters\.
 Generally allowed characters are letters, numbers, spaces representable in UTF\-8, and the following characters: \+ \- = \. \_ : / @\.
 + Tag keys and values are case sensitive\.
-+ Don't use `aws:`, `AWS:`, or any upper or lowercase combination of such as a prefix for either keys or values, as it is reserved for AWS use\.
++ Don't use `aws:`, `AWS:`, or any upper or lowercase combination of such as a prefix for either keys or values\.
+These are reserved only for AWS use\.
 You can't edit or delete tag keys or values with this prefix\.
 Tags with this prefix do not count against your tags\-per\-resource limit\.

 ## Working with tags using the console<a name="tag-resources-console"></a>

 Using the Amazon EKS console, you can manage the tags associated with new or existing clusters and managed node groups\.

 When you select a resource\-specific page in the Amazon EKS console, it displays a list of those resources\.
 For example, if you select **Clusters** from the navigation pane, the console displays a list of Amazon EKS clusters\.
-When you select a resource from one of these lists \(for example, a specific cluster\), if the resource supports tags, you can view and manage its tags on the **Tags** tab\.
+When you select a resource from one of these lists \(for example, a specific cluster\) that supports tags, you can view and manage its tags on the **Tags** tab\.

 ### Adding tags on an individual resource on creation<a name="adding-tags-creation"></a>